Surviving time as an unemployed worker with books.

 Back in 2008 I was unemployed for eight long months.
 Silke and I had just moved in together.
 It was late February and my work week ended abruptly when I was laid off.
-Financially we were stable thanks to unemployment and Silke’s job.
+Financially we were stable thanks to unemployment benefits and Silke’s income.

 Scroll down to read my story ‘How Michael Connelly Saved My Sanity’.

 Mentally however, our relationship was put to the test and a real sense of our compatibility soon emerged.
 My demeanor of ‘everything is going to be alright soon’ clashed with Silke’s ‘fix the problem’ attitude.

 Silke: “Nick, you must have forgotten how downcast and depressed you got within just a few short weeks.”